eltesoro-dnn/dnndocsdita/__migration/README.md

     ## Update dnnps.bat with the new value of %bldsite%.

 # Content types
-    ## To create content types in the new site, run newcontenttypes.bat.
+    ## dnnps listall-contenttypes
+    ## createcontenttypes.bat
     ## Verify that contenttypeids list is updated in settings-doccenter-*.json
-    ## To add a new content type or update an existing one:
+    ## (Maintenance) To add a new content type or update an existing one:
         ### In the green-room site, manually add a new content type or update an existing one.
-        ### dnnps list-contenttypes
+        ### dnnps listall-contenttypes (to generate raw.out)
-        ### contenttypes-raw2body.bat
+        ### contenttypes-raw2body.bat (to update jobs-contenttypes.json )
+        ### Update createcontenttypes.bat with the new content type, if any.
+        ### dnnps add-contenttype-nameofnewtype
+        ### dnnps update-contenttype-nameoftypetoupdate
+        ### dnnps listall-contenttypes

 PERSONS
-# Create the content items for persons.
+# Create the content items for contributors.
+    dnnps add-persons-contributors
-    dnnps add-persons
+    dnnps listall-persons